jbox-web/ajax-datatables-rails/README.md

 def data
   records.map do |record|
     [
       # comma separated list of the values for each cell of a table row
-        # example: record.attribute,
+      # example: record.first_name, record.last_name
     ]
   end
 end
 ```